chaharshivam/js_function/assignments/functions.md

   // ...
   return confirm("Did parents allow you?");
 }

+// No it won't work differently, the last return statement would act as base condition
 ```
 Is there any difference in the behavior of these two variants?
 If there is what is that?

+- There is a difference if you see it in a syntactic manner. however, there is no difference
+in their working

 5. 🎖 Write a function pow(x,n) that returns x in power n.